SELECT, TABLE, WITH — retrieve rows from a table or view

 than one window function.

-Currently, FOR NO KEY UPDATE
+Currently, FOR NO KEY UPDATE, FOR UPDATE,

-specified with WINDOW
+specified with WINDOW.

 Window functions are described in detail in Section 4.5, Section 5.2.8, and Section 8.2.5.

-SELECT
+SELECT List

-list (between the key words
+The SELECT list (between the key words

-) specifies expressions
+SELECT and FROM) specifies expressions

 that form the output rows of the SELECT